 The Open for Business Awards are a great way to celebrate your achievements, build credibility and gain extensive media exposure for your community.

 And this year’s celebration will be bigger and better.
-The Open for Business Awards will be joining the Small Business BC Awards, in our 16th year at the Vancouver Convention Centre on February 21, 2019 with over 600 industry executives, small business owners, government officials and media.
+The Open for Business Awards will be joining the Small Business BC Awards, in our 17th year at the Vancouver Convention Centre in February, 2020 with over 600 industry executives, small business owners, government officials and media.

 The Open for Business Awards celebrate communities that have created a business friendly culture, allowing small business to flourish.
 Launched in 2011, the awards are managed and delivered by the Small Business Roundtable Secretariat, encompassing three categories:

 - Small Communities (<5,000 residents)